Zowie Celeritas II Review

 While the esports focus is clear, there aren't a lot of extras on this board, and while things such as RGB lighting and cable routing absolutely aren't necessary to perform ingame I do know that there are people out there who will find this keyboard lacking in features.

-It’s definitely a really darn good gaming keyboard though, and I absolutely love these optical switches.
+It's definitely a really darn good gaming keyboard though, and I absolutely love these optical switches.
 I would like to see some smaller versions being made as well however.
 As it stands this is a quite bulky product and that might discourage gamers who need space or travel a lot, and since Zowie is a company aimed at competitive gamers I believe that a tournament-sized version of this keyboard would look great in their lineup.
-Either way, this is one of the best choices for players that want to perform rather than stand out.